Sonata per archi

 The String Sonata No. 1, commonly referred to by its original Italian name Sonata per archi, is a composition for string orchestra by German composer Hans Werner Henze.
 It was composed between 1957 and 1958.

 Composition

 The sonata was commissioned by Paul Sacher for his own orchestra, the Collegium Musicum Zürich, together with his Double Concerto for Oboe, Harp and Strings, and was written between 1957 and early 1958.
 According to Henze, it was influenced by an earlier idea of Heinz von Cramer, the librettist of Henze's König Hirsch, for a ballet about the Embarquement pour Cythère.
-It was premiered by Paul Sacher in Zurich on March 21, 1958.
+It was premiered by Paul Sacher in Zürich on March 21, 1958.
 It was dedicated to Paul Sacher and his wife, Maya Sacher and was later published by B. Schotts' Sohne.

 Structure

 The sonata is in two movements and has a total duration of 15 minutes.
 The movement list is as follows: